ayushmangarg2003/BookingProject/README.md

 # Homestayz
-Homestays is an innovative Homestay booking platform developed using the MERN Stack.
-The platform allows users to easily Create, Read, and Update Homestays.
-With its intuitive design and efficient user experience, Homestays simplifies the process of booking and renting.

 ## User Story
 As a host, I want to easily showcase my property on Homestayz, so I can attract potential guests and increase bookings.